 My practice is grounded in Positive Psychology, a research-based branch of psychology that studies what really causes people to thrive in their lives and work, and how we can apply those findings in practical ways.

-I came to this work after extensive study of positive psychology theory and practice, and following a very successful twenty-year career as an executive with Johnson & Johnson, where I ran a $1 billion global business of iconic brands including Band-Aids, and was the head of Mergers & Acquisitions for J&J’s medical device companies.
+I came to this work after extensive study of positive psychology theory and practice, and following a very successful twenty-year career as an executive with Johnson & Johnson, where I ran a $1 billion global business including many of the world’s most iconic brands, and was the head of Mergers & Acquisitions for J&J’s medical device companies.

 I hold an MBA from the Wharton School of the University of Pennsylvania, and a BA from the University of Delaware.
 I’ve also earned a Certificate in Positive Psychology and certification as a Positive Psychology Coach.
 My work as a coach draws on the full range of my education.

 I’m an avid distance runner, reader, hiker, and traveler.
-Most importantly of all, I’m the very happy single mother of a wonderful daughter, whom I adopted from China when she was twelve months old.
-To my amazement, that was more than fifteen years ago.
+Most importantly of all, I’m the very happy single mother of a wonderful daughter, who I adopted from China when she was twelve months old.
 Whatever else I do in my life, that will always remain the best decision I ever made.

 Here Are a Few Press Clippings About My Work: